This is by far the most common question when buying a chain lube for your bike.

 Best Wet Chain Lubes

-Rock n Roll is best suited as an all-purpose cleaning and lubrication system for both mountain and road, making it a great one-stop shop if you ride both but don’t want to spend on specialized equipment for each.
+Rock n Roll is best suited as an all-purpose chain lube for both road and mountain bike, making it a great lube choice if you ride both but don’t want to spend on specialized chain lube for each.

 3. White Lightning Wet Lube